 At Computer Weekly, we strive to provide in-depth coverage of issues, challenges and trends facing today’s IT leaders through original, independent and targeted content.

-To ensure that our stories meet the needs of our readers in the APAC region, we’ve formed our inaugural APAC CIO Advisory Panel, an independent body tasked with providing strategic advice to our editorial team.
+To ensure that our stories meet the needs of our readers in the APAC region, we have formed an APAC CIO Advisory Panel, an independent body tasked with providing strategic advice to our editorial team.

-Please join me in welcoming the founding members of the panel comprising senior executives across leading organisations across the region.
+Please join me in welcoming the panel comprising senior executives across leading organisations across the region.

 Eugene Yeo, Group CIO, MyRepublic